Orange Pi RV2

 sudo ufw status verbose

-Important: Always allow SSH before enabling the firewall, or you may lock yourself out of remote access!
+Allow SSH first.
+Always add the SSH rule before enabling the firewall, or you will lock yourself out of remote access.

 sudo pip3 install OPi.GPIO